 There are large number of lithium cells out there.
 Many of them look similar, but their specifications and ratings are what set them apart.
 There’s a very long list of lithium-ion battery specifications.
-Here we will look at the most important specifications of the lithium-ion battery.
+Here we will look at the most important lithium ion battery specifications.

 The capacity of a cell is probably the most critical factor, as it determines how much energy is available in the cell.
 The capacity of lithium battery cells is measured in amp-hours (Ah) or sometimes milliamp-hours (mAh) where 1 Ah = 1,000 mAh.
 Lithium battery cells can have anywhere from a few mAh to 100 Ah.